+Should You Flip Your Classroom?
 At its core, "flipped instruction" refers to moving aspects of teaching out of the classroom and into the homework space.

+I do.
+The Flip-Flopped Classroom « The DigiTeacher.
 There’s a great deal of buzz around the Flipped Classroom idea at the moment.

-The argument goes something like this.
+The Flipped Classroom: An Infographic Explanation.
 As I posted in How to Flip Your Classroom – and Get Your Students to Do the Work The "flipped" classroom - This is the idea that teachers shoot videos of their lessons, then make them available online for students to view at home.

 Class time is then devoted to problem solving – with the teacher acting as a guide to teams of students.
 It’s a great approach that flips the delivery of the lesson to homework – it’s like a TiVo time shift that can reshape your classroom. … [we saw] flipping the class as a great opportunity to engage our students in taking more responsibility for their learning.

 How to Make a Flipped Class Video with Someone Across the Country.
 One of the things folks have liked about Aaron and my videos is that we made them together.
 We had classrooms right next to each other and though scheduling the making of the videos was often difficult, we felt the videos were much better with a partner, so we made this a priority.
 Often when we present about the flipped classroom, we hear from teachers that they wish they had a partner in their building to work with.
 This certainly is ideal, but this is often not reality for many teachers.
 They would love to have a partner, but there is no other teacher in their building either interested, or who teaches the same course.